-William Norton was Legal Director of Vote Leave.
+William Norton worked for Vote Leave.
 Among numerous articles, papers and books, he is the author of Monument and Bank: Capitalism and the Anglo-Saxon Mind.

 Welcome to the phoney war.
 In the spirit of the DFS January Sale, I offer two phoney wars for the price of one.